 The CLBMON-16 study area is the 11.7 km portion of the Columbia River from REV downstream to the Illecillewaet River confluence (Figure 1).
 The study area is differentiated into two separate reaches.
-Reach 4 extends from REV (RKm 238.0 as measured from the Canada-US border) to the confluence with the Jordan River (RKm 231.8).
+Reach 4 extends from REV (river kilometre [RKm] 238.0 as measured from HLK) to the confluence with the Jordan River (RKm 231.8).
 Reach 3 extends from the mouth of the Jordan River downstream to the mouth of the Illecillewaet River confluence (RKm 226.3).